 6.3.5.
-Nuclear Power activities' potential for groundwater contamination

-Groundwater exists as an integral part of the larger hydrological cycle of a given region.
-Interactions between groundwater and surface water bodies (recharge and discharge zones) provide one of the major pathways through which groundwater contaminants interact with humans and the wider terrestrial environment.
+Nuclear Power activities' potential for groundwater contamination pathways through which groundwater contaminants interact with humans and the wider terrestrial environment.
 These interactions can be beneficial by diluting the contaminated groundwater.
 Examination of various groundwater contamination scenarios is important for assessing the magnitude of the problem and changes expected to occur over time, and for selecting applicable remediation technologies and strategic approaches.